Capítulo primero. Que trata de la condición y ejercicio del famoso hidalgo don Quijote de la Mancha

 Fue luego a ver su rocín, y, aunque tenía más cuartos que un real y más tachas que el caballo de Gonela, que tantum pellis et ossa fuit, le pareció que ni el Bucéfalo de Alejandro ni Babieca el del Cid con él se igualaban.

-He then went to see his horse, and although it had more quarters than a real and more spikes than Gonela's horse, which was nothing but skin and bones, he thought neither Alexander's Bucephalus nor El Cid's Babieca could match it.
+He then went to see his rocín, and although it had more flaws than a real and more blemishes than Gonela's horse, which was just skin and bones, he thought that neither Alexander's Bucephalus nor El Cid's Babieca could compare with it.

 Y así, después de muchos nombres que formó, borró y quitó, añadió, deshizo y tornó a hacer en su memoria e imaginación, al fin le vino a llamar Rocinante: nombre, a su parecer, alto, sonoro y significativo de lo que había sido cuando fue rocín, antes de lo que ahora era, que era antes y primero de todos los rocines del mundo.

-And after considering many names, he erased, removed, rearranged, and re-created in his memory and imagination, finally, he came up with the name Rocinante.
-In his opinion, it was a noble, resonant, and meaningful name, reflecting what he had been when he was a horse, before he became what he was now, the first and greatest horse in the world.
+And so, after many names that he formed, erased and removed, added, undid and made again in his memory and imagination, in the end he called it Rocinante: a name, in his opinion, lofty, sonorous and significant of what he had been when he was a rocín, before what he was now, which was before and first of all the rocines of the world.

 Pero, acordándose que el valeroso Amadís no sólo se había contentado con llamarse Amadís a secas, sino que añadió el nombre de su reino y patria, por Hepila famosa, y se llamó Amadís de Gaula, así quiso, como buen caballero, añadir al suyo el nombre de la suya y llamarse don Quijote de la Mancha, con que, a su parecer, declaraba muy al vivo su linaje y patria, y la honraba con tomar el sobrenombre della.

-But remembering that the valiant Amadis had not only contented himself with the simple name Amadis, but had added the name of his kingdom and homeland, Hepila, and called himself Amadis of Gaula, he, as a good knight, wanted to add his own region's name to his, calling himself Don Quixote de la Mancha, which, in his opinion, declared his lineage and homeland proudly, honoring them by adopting the name.
+But, remembering that the valiant Amadís had not only been content to call himself Amadís alone, but had added the name of his kingdom and homeland, famous Hepila, and called himself Amadís of Gaul, he wanted, as a good knight, to add the name of his own to his and call himself Don Quixote of La Mancha, with which, in his opinion, he vividly declared his lineage and homeland, and honored it by taking the surname of it.

-Having cleaned his weapons, equipped his horse with a guard, and named himself, he realized that the only thing he lacked was to find a lady to love; for a knight errant without love was like a tree without leaves or fruit, a body without a soul.
+Having thus cleaned his weapons, made a visor, given a name to his rocín and confirmed himself, he realized that all that was lacking was to seek a lady to fall in love with; because a wandering knight without love was a tree without leaves and fruit and a body without a soul.
+He said to himself:

 ¡Oh, cómo se holgó nuestro buen caballero cuando hubo hecho este discurso, y más cuando halló a quien dar nombre de su dama!

-Oh, how our good knight relaxed when he had made this speech, and even more so when he found someone to name his lady!
+Oh, how our good knight enjoyed himself when he had made this speech, and even more when he found someone to name his lady!

 Y fue, a lo que se cree, que en un lugar cerca del suyo había una moza labradora de muy buen parecer, de quien él un tiempo anduvo enamorado, aunque, según se entiende, ella jamás lo supo, ni le dio cata dello.